act-rules/act-rules.github.io/_rules/table-header-cells-refer-to-data-cells-d0f69e.md

 #### Inapplicable Example 4

-The rule only applies to `table` element that is visible.
+The rule only applies to `table` element that is both visible and included in the accessibility tree.

 ```html
 <table style="display:none;">